CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-2.md

 ## Overview

+## Overview

-This lab focuses on the function calling feature in Azure OpenAI, an advanced capability that enables GPT-3 and GPT-4 models to produce structured JSON outputs tailored to specific functions.
-By integrating these models with external systems, you gain enhanced control and flexibility in automation and data processing tasks.
-Throughout this lab, you’ll explore the setup, configuration, and practical implementation of function calling within the Azure OpenAI environment, empowering you to leverage this powerful feature in real-world scenarios.
+This lab focuses on the Function Calling feature in Azure OpenAI, an advanced capability that enables modern lifecycle-supported models such as GPT-4.1 and GPT-5 family models to generate structured JSON outputs mapped to predefined functions.
+Unlike legacy GPT-3 and earlier GPT-4 models, current Azure OpenAI deployments are built around forward-compatible model versions designed for enterprise-grade scalability and long-term support.

+By integrating these models with external systems, you gain enhanced control, reliability, and flexibility in automation and data processing tasks.
+Function calling allows the model to intelligently determine when to invoke backend services and provide validated arguments for execution, enabling seamless integration with APIs, databases, and business workflows.

+Throughout this lab, you will explore the setup, configuration, and practical implementation of function calling within the Azure OpenAI environment, empowering you to design structured, production-ready AI applications aligned with Microsoft’s current model lifecycle strategy.

-To know more about Azure function calling, please refer to [Function calling is now available in Azure OpenAI Service] (https://techcommunity.microsoft.com/t5/azure-ai-services-blog/function-calling-is-now-available-in-azure-openai-service/ba-p/3879241).
+To know more about Azure function calling, please refer to [Function calling in Azure OpenAI Service](https://learn.microsoft.com/azure/ai-services/openai/how-to/function-calling).

 ## Task 1: Understand Function calling